 Are safety announcements an anachronism?

-Accounts of US Air Flight 1549‘s evacuation indicate that one of the key reasons many passengers were able to quickly escape was that one passenger intervened when another tried to pull the emergency door in.
-The New York Times reports that he said: “‘No, you’ve got to throw it out.”
-This was because he had paid attention during then briefing.
+Accounts of US Air Flight 1549‘s evacuation indicate that one of the key reasons many passengers were able to quickly escape when the plane hit the water was down to one passenger.
+As one passenger attempted to pull the emergency door into the plane, another intervened saying ‘No, you’ve got to throw it out.”
+This was because he had paid attention during the briefing.

 My action: Even after 1013 flights I force myself to engage with the safety briefing.
 Just as the pilots rehearse their safety, this is my time to listen.